 Despite the warnings, every year, pets die after their owners leave them in a parked car that overheats.
 Within just a few minutes, a car can get extremely shot, stifling, and deadly.
 Dr. Ernie Ward did an experiment on a warm summer’s day in which he sat in a parked car with the windows cracked.
 He wanted to see just how hot it would get.
 Within 30 minutes it was 117 degrees inside the car.
 “Never, ever leave your dog in a parked car on a warm day,” he pleads at the end of the video he made to document his experience.
 That goes for any pet, by the way!

 BE VIGILANT ABOUT VET CARE

-When it starts getting warm outside, take your dog or cat to the vet for a full check up.
-The check up should include a heartworm test and a flea and tick protection plan.
-These are year-round issues but in the summer months, with much more outdoors time, it’s especially important to monitor them.
+When it starts getting warm outside, take your dog or cat to the vet for a full check-up.
+The check-up should include a heartworm test and a flea and tick protection plan.
+These are year-round issues but in the summer months, with much more outdoor time, it’s especially important to monitor them.

 AVOID WALKING YOUR DOG IN THE HEAT

 Aim for mornings and evenings when letting your dog outside, cautions Dr. Marty Becker in his article, “Beat the Heat Tips for Your Dog.”
 Sometimes, though, it’s just hot all day long and Dr. Becker says, “Even in the coolest part of the day, watch for signs of trouble: Glassy eyes and frantic panting indicate a dog who needs help.
 Get to a veterinarian immediately if you see these symptoms!”